Solar Energy

-Solar electricity (also called photovoltaic or PV Solar) is another form of alternative energy; it uses sunlight to generate electricity.
-If you are interested in installing solar on your home or business served by Riverland Energy Cooperative, here are some thing you need to do:
+If you are interested in installing solar on your home or business served by Riverland Energy Cooperative, here are some things you need to do:

-• Contact Us.
-Before investing in a solar electric system, contact us to discuss your plan.
+Contact Us: Before investing in a solar system, contact us to discuss your plan.
 Let us help you decide what makes the most sense for your home.
 Make an extensive plan to ensure your project goes smoothly.
-We will let you know of rates, requirement, and obtain your annual usage report.
-If you’re interested, please call us at (800) 411-9115 or send an e-mail to shayes@riverlandenergy.com
+We will let you know of rates, requirements, and obtain your annual usage report.
+If you're interested, please call us at 800-411-9115, or send an email to shayes@riverlandenergy.com

-• Research and select a reputable contractor. –It is a good idea to get multiple bids from reputable contractors.
+Research and select a reputable contractor: It is a good idea to get multiple bids from reputable contractors.
 The contractor can help you with any rebates or credits that may be available.
-Riverland Energy Cooperative does not have a rebate for distributed generation systems, solar or wind.
-If you talk to a contractor, be sure to check references
+Riverland Energy Cooperative does not have a rebate for distributed generation systems, solar, or wind.
+If you want to talk to a contractor, be sure to check references.

-• Solar Payback Reference: Use the National Renewable Energy Laboratory (NREL) calculator to help you figure out your estimated energy output and compare estimated cost- www.PVWatts.nrel.gov
+Solar Payback Reference: Use the National Renewable Energy Laboratory (NREL) calculator to help you figure out your estimated energy output and compare estimated cost at www.PVWatts.nrel.gov.

 Interconnection Process

-1. Set up an on-site pre-inspection with a Riverland Energy Meter Technician and the Solar Installer prior to installing equipment.
+2. Set up an on-site pre-inspection with a Riverland Energy Meter Technician and the solar installer prior to installing equipment.

 • Your existing metering and service drop will need to be evaluated.
 Any upgrades required due to the installation will be subject to charges based on the current Riverland Energy service upgrade procedures and policies.